 HM Treasury and the Royal Mint will continue to ensure that there are enough coins, of the right denominations, to meet public demand.
 This programme will not affect the number of coins in circulation, and coins made of cupronickel alloy will continue to be legal tender.

-No action is needed from the general public or operators of coin-accepting equipment as a result of this programme.
-If owners of coin-accepting equipment have not adapted their equipment to accept nickel-plated steel coins and wish to do so, the Royal Mint can offer advice on this process.
+No action is needed from the general public as a result of this programme.
+If owners of coin-accepting equipment have not adapted their equipment to accept nickel-plated steel coins and wish to do so, The Royal Mint can offer advice on this process.

 Similar programmes have successfully been adopted and implemented internationally.